nightroman/Invoke-Build/README.md

 ## Next Steps

-Take a look at the main help:
+Take a look at this help:

     help Invoke-Build -Full

-And then function help, for example `Add-Task`:
+And then at functions help, for example `Add-Task`:

     .
 Invoke-Build
     help Add-Task -Full